Eskayan language: Spanish influences

 Although the Eskayan lexicon bears a marked Spanish influence, the loan-patterns are hard to map.
 Some Spanish words appear to have been directly borrowed into Eskayan with virtually no semantic or phonetic alterations.
 E.g., the Eskayan word merido, meaning 'husband', is evidently borrowed from the Spanish marido, also meaning 'husband'.
 Others retain only a few of the semantic properties of the original.
-E.g., the word astro means 'sun' in Eskayan but 'star' in Spanish.
+E.g., the word astro means 'sun' in Eskayan but 'star; celebrity' in Spanish.
 In some interesting cases Eskayan lexical items appear to be borrowed but are assigned new meanings entirely.
 E.g., the Eskayan memorya ('sky') does not coincide semantically with the Spanish memoria ('memory').
 One of the most intriguing examples of such an 'interrupted loan' is that of the Eskayan tre ('two') seemingly derived from the Spanish tres ('three').
 Here the semantic property of 'number' was retained but the actual quantity it represented was reassigned.